-Class: Saturday, November 1, at 10 a.m.

-SUNDAY PARISH LUNCH

-Most Sundays after the 11 a.m. service

-We offer thanks to the many individuals, families, groups, and parish ministries who have hosted a parish lunch during

-this program year.
-The remaining lunches and hosts are:

-March 23 Vestry Tex Mex Care of Creation March 30 Sisters at St. John's April 6 No Lunch: Palm Sunday April 13 April 20 No Lunch: Easter Day April 27 Kwasa May 4 New Member Reception: All welcome No Lunch: Mothers Day May 11 May 18 Youth Group May 25 No Lunch: Memorial Day Weekend St. John's Pride June 1 Pentecost Party June 8
+March 16 St. John's Book Group Vestry Tex Mex March 23 Care of Creation March 30 Sisters at St. John's April 6 No Lunch: Palm Sunday April 13 April 20 No Lunch: Easter Day April 27 Kwasa May 4 New Member Reception No Lunch: Mothers Day May 11 May 18 May 25 No Lunch: Memorial Day Weekend June 1 June 8 Pentecost Party

 FOR CHILDREN AND YOUTH

 NURSERY HOURS

 Sundays, 8:30 a.m. to 12:30 p.m.

 Infants and children are welcome at all worship services.
 Nursery care is also available most Sundays for infants and children up to age three.
 The nursery meets in the Godly Play Classroom #2 on the second floor of the Parish House.

-CHURCH SCHOOL CLASSES Sundays, 10-10:50 a.m.
+CHURCH SCHOOL CLASSES

+Sundays, 10-10:50 a.m.

 Children in pre-K through fifth grade may participate in Church School on the second floor of the Parish House.
 For information, contact the Rev. Sarah Akes-Cardwell via the About: Leadership tab on our website.

 YOUTH GROUP

 Sundays, 10-10:50 a.m.